NeoBlizzard-verbose/Dell_Inspiron_13-7378-Hackintosh/README.md

 `setup_var 0x76E 0x3` - Sets DVMT Total Gfx MEM to MAX
 </details>

-## Brightness keys

-Fluid brightness switch steps with 'enable-backlight-smoother' WhateverGreen property.
-Fixed brightness key presses using appropriate SSDTs.
-[Reference](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.html#osi-to-xosi:~:text=584f5349-,Dell%20Machines,-%23)

-# IORegistryExplorer dump

-TBA
+If you are using an Intel WiFi card, head over to [itlwm](https://github.com/OpenIntelWireless/itlwm) to use the right WiFi drivers for your card

 ## Issues

 Currently known issues are found in the issues tab at the top.
-If you encounter any other issue, feel free to file it.
+If you encounter any other issue, feel free to create an issue for it.
 However, there's no guarantee that it will be worked upon...

 ## Credits